 Mike Radke is owner of ION studios, a systems change-focused research, strategy, and innovation firm that serves social change initiatives around the world.
 Mike has spent 15 years on the ground in the social sector working in positions from the front lines to the board room, and brings a practitioner’s eye to the work of designing and implementing social change.
 During his graduate work he spent several years studying the systems and leaders involved in social movements around the world.
 Today ION studios work with movements, organizations, businesses, and governments on five continents to develop large-scale social change.

-Michael is one of the inspiring leaders who took part in Class 5 of the THNK Creative Leadership Program.
+Michael is one of the inspiring leaders who took part in Class 5 of the THNK Executive Leadership Program.